GLOBAL MARKETS-Dollar gains on ECB stimulus talk, stocks decline

 U.S. Treasuries drifted lower as the 30-year long bond again surrendered price gains following an unexpectedly costly $16 billion government auction of new 30-year debt.

-The benchmark 10-year note fell 6/32 to yield 2.6233 percent.
-(Additional reporting by Francesco Canepa in London; Editing by Andrew Hay, Andre Grenon and Dan Grebler)
+The benchmark 10-year note fell 8/32 to yield 2.6323 percent.
+(Additional reporting by Francesco Canepa in London.
+Editing by Andrew Hay and Andre Grenon)

 * Analysts expect consumption to keep growing in coming years